 Cystinuria is caused by an inherited defect of the kidney tubules.
-The defect causes people to excrete excessive amounts of the amino acid cystine into the urine (amino acids are the building blocks for proteins).
-The excess cystine causes cystine kidney stones to form in the kidneys, bladder, renal pelvis (the area where urine collects and flows out of the kidney), or ureters (the long, narrow tubes that carry urine from the kidneys to the bladder).
-Occasionally, kidney failure develops.
+The defect causes people to excrete excessive amounts of the amino acid cystine into the urine (amino acids are the building blocks of proteins).
+The excess cystine causes cystine kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
+Tiny stones may cause no symptoms, but larger stones... read more to form in the kidneys, bladder, renal pelvis (the area where urine collects and flows out of the kidney), or ureters (the long, narrow tubes that carry urine from the kidneys to the bladder).

 Sometimes, a person who has only one abnormal gene (a carrier), such as a parent of a person who has cystinuria, may excrete larger than normal amounts of cystine into the urine but seldom enough to form cystine stones.

 Viewing the Urinary Tract

 Although symptoms of cystinuria may occur in infants, they usually start between the ages of 10 years and 30 years.

 Often, the first symptom is intense pain caused by a spasm of the ureter where a stone becomes lodged.
 The stone may also become a site where bacteria collect and cause a urinary tract infection Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more or, occasionally, kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney failure has many possible causes.
 Some lead to a rapid decline in kidney function... read more .